-Jennifer Mathews, M.A., is a spiritual cheerleader, facilitator and writer who lives in Mt.
-Shasta, CA and travels around quite a bit.
+Jennifer Mathews, M.A., is a writer, spiritual cheerleader, and change maker who lives in Vermont and travels around quite a bit.

 Based on her own exploration of death, grief, joy and optimism, Jen offers life-affirming perspectives and practical tools to support others on their journeys.
-She seeks to bridge the seen and unseen worlds and to give voice to that which often goes unspoken.
+In her personal and unconventional TEDx Talk, “Death is Inevitable – Grief is Not,” she invites us to break free from the limitations and language of a grieving process and change the way we think about and respond to the death of those we love.

 I tend to be a chatty person.
 And I’ve been known to ramble on now and again (and again and again).
 When my life-parter Kate had cancer and I was her primary caregiver, I became extra aware of these tendencies.
 I didn’t want to deplete her energy by talking too much or being too animated.